Naatan/WPML-Persistence/readme.md

 * Use the existing URL structure to validate if the visitor is trying to change the language.
 * Add options to widget
+* Hook into the flow at an earlier time to prevent executing costly queries when unnecessary.